GrigorySol/SunnyBot/README.md

 - Edit suits
 - Show attendance (in progress)
 - Edit comment (in progress)
-- Delete (in progress)
+- Delete
 - Close inline buttons

 ### /add (only for admin)
 Allows to add next options:
-- Events
+- Event
-- Concerts
+- Concert
 - Rehearsal
 - Song

+### /locations (only for admin)
+Allows to manage locations (in progress).

 ### /songs
-Displays all songs (work in progress).
+Displays all songs.
 Admin can edit name and add sheets and sounds.
+Available options:
+- All
+- In Work
+- By Concert

 ### /calendar
-Displays calendar with marked Events/Concerts/Reheearsals.
+Displays calendar with marked Events/Concerts/Rehearsals.
 Allows to see all events for selected day.
 Admin has buttons to edit.

 ### /voice
 Send message with voice info.

 ### /suits
-Send a message and photos with the costumes singer owns.
+Send a message and photos with suits a singer owns.
 Prompts the user to add/remove a costume.